 Some of the harvest can be cured and stored on shelves in our cool basement over winter.
-The garlic and onions are cured and stored in baskets, the potatoes and other storage crops are still in the garden and will be harvested later in the fall and added to the storage shelves.
+The garlic and onions are cured and stored in baskets, the potatoes and other storage crops will be harvested later in the fall and added to the storage shelves.

 It can be overwhelming at times but here are some strategies to prepare for canning season: